 Focus groups were used to determine a list of Catholic group gatherings, and respondents in the youth survey were asked how likely they were to participate in these.
-Those that respondents are more likely to participate in are presented below in order of likeliness:
+There was no significant difference between the responses based on a person's religion or region and so only one list is shown here.
+Those suggestions that respondents are more likely to participate in are presented below in order of likeliness: